Practical 6: Numeric Data

 dtype: int64

-So that is Series showing how many NaN values there are by index value.
-You should see two columns of numbers: the first is the row id, the second is the number of Nulls in that row.
+So that Series shows how many NaN values there are by index value (i.e. the row number).
+The first column is the row id, the second is the number of NaNs in that row.

 If we save the results to a variable called probs (i.e. problems) then we can decide what to do next.